miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

-Anyhow, this site is a very deliberate aligning of what I love to do, what I *have to get better at,* what I can get paid for... and what I think the world needs -- explicit examples of doing exactly this.
+Anyhow, this site is a very deliberate aligning of what I love to do, what I *have to get better at,* what I can get paid for... and what I think the world needs -- *explicit examples* of doing exactly this.
 A positive vision for the future.
 Future-proofing one's own technical skills.
-Becoming that figurative lightning bruiser video game trope character-type.
+Becoming that lightning bruiser character trope from video games (figuratively).
 And turning a love for getting into the flow state solving problems and riddles, into a livelihood.

 ---